 Magic Numbers Represent Concepts

-This goes back at least as far as the book Edward Yourdon and Larry L. Constantine (1979), Structured design (affiliate link), on page 94.
+This insight goes at least as far back as the book Structured Design by Edward Yourdon and Larry L. Constantine (from 1979!), on page 94.

-The number 79 can truly represent the result of 80-1.
+The number 79 can truly represent the result of 80-1, which in turn can express two other concepts:

-, the resulting number 79 represents a relation between the height and an offset.
+• the resulting number 79 represents a relation between the height and this offset.

 enum Layout {